theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 1.5.9
+- Images in quest and lore tabs are now clickable to pop out  in the same way as core journals

 ## Version 1.5.8
 - Fixed scroll position persistence in some tabs
 - Fixed styling issues in Bar type reputation for improved text contrast